 - Chili powder: I use mild chili powder from Simply Organic brand.

-- Ground cumin: Sometimes I will also add about one-half to one teaspoon smoked paprika in addition to the cumin.
+- Ground cumin: Sometimes I also add about one-half teaspoon smoked paprika and dried oregano in addition to the cumin.
+You can also add salt and black pepper to taste.

 Customize it!
-You can also stir in other veggies to the pot like bell peppers, sweet corn, jalapeno pepper, or sweet potatoes.
+You can also stir in other veggies to the pot like red bell peppers, sweet corn, jalapeno pepper, sweet potatoes, or butternut squash.

 Chipotle Tips

-Canned chipotles: In this recipe we use canned chipotle peppers in adobo sauce.
+Canned chipotles: We'll use jarred/canned chipotle peppers in adobo sauce.
 But if you can't find them, look for dry chipotle powder in the spice aisle instead.
+If you need an oil-free option, in my experience, canned chipotles do contain oil.
+However the chipotles in a jar do not contain oil.
+Be sure to check the labels if needed.

-Spicy: Chipotle chiles are fairly spicy so start with one.
-(I usually end up using about 1 1/2.)
+Spicy: Chipotle chiles are fairly spicy so you can start with one if you're more sensitive to spice.
+(Most often I end up using about 2 for moderate spice.)

 Adobo sauce: The adobo sauce provides lots of flavor without quite as much of the spiciness.
 So if you’re sensitive to heat, but still want the smoky flavor, omit the chiles altogether, and simply use the adobo sauce only (avoiding the seeds).